 In this blog post, we explain the differences between the four types of eyelash serums.
 Find out which eyelash serums work, which ones are safe to use and which lash serums you should refrain from.

-1 – Eyelash serums with prostaglandin, such as Aphro Celina or M2Beauté
+Best value for money: Eyelash serums with prostaglandin, such as Aphro Celina

-Eyelash growth serums such as Aphro Celina Eyelash and Ecuri Super Lash contain the active ingredient Isopropyl Cloprostenate (a prostaglandin).
+Eyelash growth serums such as Aphro Celina Eyelash and Aphro Celina Deluxe contain the active ingredient Isopropyl Cloprostenate.
 This ingredient is highly effective and responsible for lash growth.
 Clinical studies have proven that this ingredient (re-) activates the lashes and lengthens the eyelash growth cycle.
 Isopropyl Cloprostenate makes your eyelashes longer, fuller, thicker and stronger.
 Isopropyl Cloprostenate is approved as an ingredient in cosmetic products in the EU.

 Applying an eyelash serum is very easy.
 Simply apply the lash serum daily (ideally before going to bed) just like an eyeliner on your lash line.
 You will achieve best results after 6 weeks of daily application.